Community Climate Funding logo Community Climate Funding logo

 1

-• A new project (retroactive funding is not available)
+• A new or subsequent phase of a project (retroactive funding is not available);

-• In alignment with Emergency Operations Centre Operational Guidelines Additional requirements if it is a regional project (see program guideline).
+• In alignment with the Emergency Operations Centre Operational Guidelines (see program guide);

 • Grant